bitwit/bitwit.ca/src/render/blog/2018-06-01-adventures-in-mvvm-with-rxswift.html.md

 The first problem was reasonably straight forward to fix.
 You're simply better off using the `items(datasource:)` function and being your own data source.
 However, this burderns you with the responsibility of diffing your own changes.
 There's a GitHub repo RxDataSources that make this easy.
 I ran into some issues with this repo, likely due to version mismatching so I ended up using an existing diffing algorithm I've written.

-The second problem was a fast fix.
-If `textfield.isFirstResponder`, then I don't update the text since I can assume it's up to date.
-I'm uncertain of this solution's correctness in MVVM principles.
-It might be about as close as you can get without without fighting UIKit.
+The second problem seems to have no ideal solution.
+I've tried two solutions now:

+1. If `textfield.isFirstResponder == true`, then I didn't update the textfield since I could assume it's up to date.
+This seemed like the easiest solution to not fighting UIKit.
+However, I've realized since posting this blog earlier today that this causes the currenlty editing cell to ignore edit change during Undo/Redo.
+2. My current solution is to not update the textfield at all from its delegate methods.
+If `textfield.isFirstResponder == true` when the model updates then I copy the previous `textfield.selectedRange` over and nudge it in the appropriate direction so that cursor position is maintained while actively typing.

+This goes to show some of the nuanced challenges of RxCocoa extensions when you dig in deeper.

 ### Next Steps